How to Use Remote Control in Neat Pulse

 If the user declines your request, you’ll see a message saying the request was rejected.
 If they accept — or don’t respond in time — the session will start automatically.

-While you’re in a remote control session, the device’s screen will be mirrored into your browser window so you can interact with the device.
+While you’re in a remote control session, the device screen is mirrored into your browser window so you can interact with the device.

 If two Neat devices are paired together, the remote control feature allows you to control both devices at once.

-After your Neat device has been set up and enrolled in Neat Pulse, you can select whether or not you want to allow remote control on your device from the Neat Pulse menu in the device’s system settings (Settings -> Device settings -> Neat Pulse -> Remote control).
+After your Neat device has been set up and enrolled in Neat Pulse, you can select whether or not you want to allow remote control on your device from the Neat Pulse menu in the device’s system settings.
+Go to Settings -> Device settings -> Neat Pulse -> Remote control.

 When a remote control request is made, the Neat device will respond based on its configured permission setting.